GLASS INSULATOR MANUFACTURERS

 Pleasant City, OH (1902-1905)

-Maker of the insulators marked “O.V.G.CO.”
-Please click here to go to my page on this glassworks.
+This manufacturer made a variety of glass electrical insulators marked “O.V.G.CO.”
+Please click here to go to my page on this glass works.

 Opalescent Glass Company